Varad2001/PodSum/README.md

 1. Set up the necessary environment variables:
    - Create a `.env` file in the project root directory.
    - Add the following environment variables to the `.env` file:
+     - `OPENAI_API_KEY` : Api key for openai api
      - `SENDER_PASSWORD`: The password for the email account from which notifications will be sent.

     -  Add the following environment variables to the `src/config.py` file:
      - `DB_NAME`: The name of the SQLite database file to be used for storing podcast information (e.g., `podcasts.db`).
      - `RECEIVER_EMAIL`: The email address where notifications will be sent.
+     - `SENDER_EMAIL` : The email address which will be used to send the email.

 2. Run the Flask application by executing `python app.py`.